apache/spark/README.md

 ## Building

 Spark requires Scala 2.10.
-The project is built using Simple Build Tool (SBT), which is packaged with it.
+The project is built using Simple Build Tool (SBT), which can be obtained from [here](http://www.scala-sbt.org/release/docs/Getting-Started/Setup.html).
 To build Spark and its example programs, run:

-    sbt/sbt assembly
+    sbt assembly

 Once you've built Spark, the easiest way to start using it is the shell: